Migrating from Projectables

 Projectables_*removed -- Remove anyProjectables_NullConditionalRewriteSupport,Projectables_ExpandEnumMethods, orProjectables_AllowBlockBodyfrom.csproj/Directory.Build.props.Package consolidation -- Remove all old packages and install

-ExpressiveSharp.EntityFrameworkCore.Target framework -- ExpressiveSharp targets .NET 8.0 and .NET 10.0.
+ExpressiveSharp.EntityFrameworkCore.Target framework -- ExpressiveSharp targets .NET 8.0, .NET 9.0, and .NET 10.0.
 If you are on .NET 6 or 7, you will need to upgrade.

 Feature Comparison